Arts For All Network Programme 2026

 - Webinars (experts presenting on specific topics)

-Accessibility: NZSL interpreters can be provided for these online hui by request.
-For this reason, registration closes 7 days before the hui's scheduled date.
+Accessibility: NZSL interpreters can be provided by request.
+Registration closes 7 days before each hui.

 Upcoming online hui sessions